Update a Record

 Usage Notes

-A value can be set for a drop-down list (or a multiselect drop-down list) only if that value has been defined for the control.
-If the value you attempt to set is not present in the control, an error message is generated.
-(For Contract Version 4, the error message is added to the error field of the response.)
+• You can specify a value for a drop-down list (or a multiselect drop-down list) only if that value has been defined for the control.
+If the value you attempt to set is not present in the control, an error message is returned in the error field of the response.
 For a multiselect drop-down list, only internal (namely, not external or displayed) values can be specified.